Skip to main content

 How does Paul Robeson Charter School for the Humanities rank in NJ?

-Paul Robeson Charter School for the Humanities is ranked #1186 out of 2,463 schools in NJ.
+Paul Robeson Charter School for the Humanities ranks #1,590 of 2,466 schools in NJ.

 What is Paul Robeson Charter School for the Humanities's MySchoolScout rating?

-Paul Robeson Charter School for the Humanities has a composite rating of 6.4 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Paul Robeson Charter School for the Humanities has a current MySchoolScout rating of 5.8 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Paul Robeson Charter School for the Humanities?